ysngshn/ivon-optax/resnet-cifar-legacy/README.md

 Blog: https://team-approx-bayes.github.io/blog/ivon/ \
 Tutorial: https://ysngshn.github.io/research/why-ivon/

+The JAX implementation of IVON is self-contained in a single file [ivon.py](./ivon.py).
+It makes use of components from the [optax](https://github.com/google-deepmind/optax) library and can be `jax.jit`-ted for maximum efficiency.

 We also provide [an official PyTorch implementation](https://github.com/team-approx-bayes/ivon) of the IVON optimizer.
 Experiments in our paper are obtained with the PyTorch implementation and their source code can be found [here](https://github.com/team-approx-bayes/ivon-experiments).

-The JAX implementation of IVON is self-contained in a single file [ivon.py](./ivon.py).
-The main optimizer `ivon.ivon(...)` is implemented as an [Optax](https://github.com/google-deepmind/optax) optimizer (alias of type `optax.GradientTransform`).
-Also, two functions `ivon.sample_parameters` and `ivon.accumulate_gradients` are provided to obtain posterior samples and accumulate intermediate results in case of multi-sample training, respectively.

-Special thanks to [Emanuel Sommer](https://github.com/EmanuelSommer) for raising the concern about the Optax/Flax compatibility issue!
-The older legacy version with the same functionalities but different API can be found in the folder [resnet-cifar-legacy](./resnet-cifar-legacy) together with its CIFAR-10 training example.

 ## Quickstart